chantzos/__/README.md

 So, that's the design so far and I think few things will change in this regard.

 ## Installation

+(assuming that S-Lang installed properly, that means the library, headers and the slsh interpreter)

+note that this application always targets S-Lang development sources,

+git://git.jedsoft.org/git/slang.git

 ```bash
 mkdir foo